-To listen to the advice offered by the supervisor and agree to at least give such advise a fair hearing.
-If the supervisee disagrees with the help/advise then this should be discussed in a non-confrontational manner
+To listen to the advice offered by the supervisor and agree to at least give such advice a fair hearing.
+If the supervisee disagrees with the help/advice then this should be discussed in a non-confrontational manner.

 To accept that both supervisor and supervisee are working toward the common good of the supervisee and their clients.